Monument record 1160/22 - Possible site of Church of St Michael

 Summary

 St Michael's church was first mentioned in the late C12th when confirmed to St Andrew's Priory.
 In the C16th it was incorporated into the parish of Holy Sepulchre.
-The church was situated at the north end of Wood Street.
+The church probably lay on the north-western corner of Wood Street (formerly St Michael's Street).

 Map